Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: Calculation of the system efficiency

-There are four types of transitions: a user in high rate becomes inactive; a user in low rate becomes inactive; an inactive user becomes active in low rate; an inactive user becomes active in high rate.
+There are four types of transitions: a customer in high rate becomes inactive; a customer in low rate becomes inactive; an inactive customer becomes active in low rate; an inactive customer becomes active in high rate.
 The transition rates are listed in Table \ref{tab:TRates2}.

+By treating $i$ as the phase and $h$ as the level, we can calculate the stationary distribution of the states in $\mathcal{S}$ via matrix analytic methods \citep{N81}.
+First, we organize the states as